evkx/evkx.github.io/content/technology/userinterface/stalks/_index.md

 In addition to these common stalks, there may be other stalks or controls on the steering column for functions such as controlling the audio system, adjusting the steering column position, or operating the vehicle's information display.

-{{< sitefiguresized thumb="technology/userinterface/stalks/stalks_1.jpg" width="1232" height="546" title="Combined turn signal and headlight stalk, adaptive cruise control stalk and windshield whiler stalk for windshield and rear window" >}}
+{{< sitefiguresized thumb="technology/userinterface/stalks/stalks_1.jpg" width="1232" height="546" title="Combined turn signal and headlight stalk, adaptive cruise control stalk, and windshield while stalk for windshield and rear window" >}}

 The specific design and functionality of stalks in cars can vary widely depending on the manufacturer, model, and trim level of the vehicle, as well as regional regulations and market preferences.